Many couples fight over money. It’s no secret that money is one of the leading causes of divorce.

 You pull from each what you think is great about your financial style and pool it together to create a great style as a couple.

 Here are some steps you can take to ensure that you can help both of you get on the same page of the same book.

 Set Aside Your Pride

-I’ve had to learn this the hard way over my almost-15 years of marriage.
+I’ve had to learn this the hard way over my more than 16 years of marriage.
 Not only has my wife been right in a lot of situations, but it also puts a strain on our marriage if I don’t consider her side or opinion.